Choosing the Right Deck Finish

 Try to find a good balance between cost and quality with a deck finish that meets your needs.
 Consider your environmental conditions, such as whether you have lots of rain or intense sunlight hitting your decking on a regular basis.
 There’s no one-size-fits-all solution for all homeowners, so take the time to research your options to choose the best one for you.

-Justin Fink is a senior editor.
+Justin Fink is a builder-at-large.
 Scott Gibson contributed to this article.
 Photos by Rodney Diaz, except where noted.

 Click the button below to download a PDF of this article